KeremAR/DevOps-Cheat/Interview/Interview-readme.md

     A database engine that runs within the application process, without needing a separate server (e.g., SQLite).
 *   **GitLab Runner:**
     An agent that executes CI/CD jobs defined in `.gitlab-ci.yml` for GitLab CI/CD.

+**28. Compare Local Development vs VirtualBox vs Docker.**

+    *   **Local Development:** Running applications directly on your main OS. **Pros:** Simple setup, fast performance. **Cons:** Environment inconsistencies ("works on my machine"), potential conflicts between project dependencies, difficult to replicate exact production setup.
+    *   **VirtualBox (VMs):** Running a full guest OS inside your host OS. **Pros:** Complete OS-level isolation, can run different OSes (e.g., Linux on Windows). **Cons:** High resource usage (RAM, CPU, disk), slower startup, larger image sizes.
+    *   **Docker (Containers):** Running applications in isolated environments sharing the host OS kernel. **Pros:** Lightweight, fast startup, consistent environments, efficient resource usage, easily shareable images. **Cons:** Shares host kernel (less isolation than VMs), potential security concerns if not configured properly, primarily Linux-based (though Docker Desktop handles Windows/macOS).

+**29. What is a Hypervisor and how does it work?**

+    A hypervisor (or Virtual Machine Monitor - VMM) is software, firmware, or hardware that creates and runs virtual machines (VMs).
+It allows one host computer to support multiple guest VMs by virtually sharing its resources like CPU, memory, and storage.
+    *   **How it works:** The hypervisor sits between the physical hardware and the virtual machines.
+It intercepts requests from the guest OSes for hardware resources and manages their allocation, ensuring that the VMs don't interfere with each other or the host system.
+There are two main types:
+        *   **Type 1 (Bare Metal):** Runs directly on the host's hardware (e.g., VMware ESXi, Microsoft Hyper-V, KVM).
+More efficient.
+        *   **Type 2 (Hosted):** Runs as an application within a conventional host OS (e.g., VirtualBox, VMware Workstation/Fusion).
+Easier setup, less performant.